Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Elizabeth City is a small, charming town located on the northern inland coast of North Carolina.
 The tranquil waters of the Pasquotank River snake through the town, giving it a relaxing waterfront atmosphere.

-Popular things to do here include exploring the historic downtown, sitting by the waterfront, and visiting the Museum of Albemarle where you can learn all about local history.
+The town is full of history and Southern charm, making it ideal for a quiet getaway.
+Popular things to do include exploring the historic downtown, sitting by the waterfront, and visiting the Museum of Albemarle where you can learn all about local history.
 Elizabeth City is also home to the largest U.S. Coast Guard base in the country.

 Durham